vsuhas9/Sentiment_Analysis/Bert/Readme.md

 - jupyter notebook

 ### Debug

 #### Upgrade pip if necessary

 - Linux: python3 -m pip install --upgrade pip
 - Windows: python -m pip install --upgrade pip

 #### Install wheel

 - Linux: pip3 install wheel
 - Windows: pip install wheel

 #### Install Build tools (Windows)

 # Code Description

-### Import necessary packages
+- Step - 1: Import necessary packages

+- Step - 2: Download the dataset

+- Step - 3: Load the dataset & Visualise the number of positive and negative reviews

+- Step - 4: Basic Text cleanup using beautifulsoup package and regular expressions

+- Step - 5: Apply bert tokenizer which handles
+  - CLS token, which is used to represent that the entire sequence is for classification
+  - SEP token to indicate boundaries of different sentence
+  - MASK to hide some tokens
+- BERT tokenizer gives their components as outputs:

+  - input_ids: The numerical identifiers of the vocabulary tokens
+  - token_type_ids: It identifies which segment or sentence each token belongs to.
+  - attention_mask: It flags that inform the model which tokens to pay attention to and which to disregard.

+- Step - 6: Load the bert base case model

+- Step - 7: Add, adam optimizer, loss metric and compile the model

+- Step - 8: Fit the model

+- Step - 9: Evaluate the model and plot the classifcation error

+- Step - 10: Apply the prediction model and save the model

 Ref: https://www.geeksforgeeks.org/explanation-of-bert-model-nlp/